 The famous Inca Trail is now restricted to a couple of hundred permits per day, but you may prefer an equally impressive route with less footfall.
 Whichever option suits best, you’re guaranteed ice-capped mountains, subtropical cloud forests, and Inca ruins!

-The Happy Gringo Magic of Peru tour passes through Ica, Nazca, the White City of Arequipa and Colca Valley, sailing on Titicaca Lake, and finally culminating in Cusco and the trail to Machu Picchu!
+One of our most sought out Peru Tours, Lakes, Indians, And Ruins Tour, passes through, Nazca, the White City of Arequipa and Colca Valley, sailing on Titicaca Lake, and finally culminating in Cusco and the trail to Machu Picchu!
+Contact a Happy Gringo Travel agent now, to get advice on the perfect Peru Tour for you!